 In my opinion, it makes someone who doesn’t take the time to write a few sentences come across as less professional and someone who’s just out on a hunt for mindless connections.

-When I receive an impersonal invitation to connect with someone I’ve never met, I usually reply to the request before accepting.
+When I receive an impersonal invitation to connect with someone I’ve never met, I usually reply to the request before accepting it.
 Then I ask how the person came across my profile and why they’re interested in connecting.

 The response to these two questions gives me a pretty good indication, whether or not it’s someone I want to build a professional relationship with over time.

-– and get connected 9 times out of 10
+– and get connected nine times out of 10

-Whenever you come across an interesting profile on LinkedIn, and you want to connect with the person, then make sure you write a personalized invitation and let the person know how you came across their profile and why you believe it would be beneficial for the two of you to be connected.
+Whenever you come across an interesting profile on LinkedIn, and you want to connect with the person, then make sure you write a personalized invitation.
+Let the person know how you came across their profile and why you believe it would be beneficial for the two of you to be connected.

 The formula I use whenever I send an invitation to someone I’ve never met, looks like this: